nik-yo/Resume/master.md

 -	Enabled submission of dependencies and multiple python files to EMR serverless using both Python virtual environment and PySpark Native Features.
 -	Implemented cluster and application autoscaler for WordPress in ECS.
 -	Saved $10,000/month by removing redundancy on legacy application.
+{{- end }}
+-	Saved $15,000/week by moving CUR ingestion from EKS Fargate to EKS Nodegroup in public subnet.
+-	Bypassed API Gateway 10 MB limit using CloudFront with custom OAuth 2.0 authorizer written in Python (with pyJwt) running on Lambda@Edge.
+{{- if not .Top5 }}

 **DevOps**
 - Deployed React front end to both Azure Static Web App and AWS EKS.